-Many Irish flute players, but very few whistle players, use glottal and diaphragm techniques in place of tonguing.
-From here forward, for simplicity's sake, I will group these glottal and diaphragm techniques together under the term throating.
+Many players use glottal and diaphragm techniques in place of tonguing.
+From here forward, for simplicity's sake, I will group these techniques together under the term throating.
+I discuss this in depth in Chapter 20.

 Tonguing and throating are usually grouped under the moniker of articulation.
 For our purposes I identify an articulation as that extremely brief sound component of a note that defines its beginning or attack.